Finbuckle/Finbuckle.Website/docs/v6.12.0/Identity.md

 Finbuckle.MultiTenant has limited support for data isolation with ASP.NET Core Identity when Entity Framework Core is used as the backing store.
 It works similarly to [Data Isolation with Entity Framework Core](EFCore) except Identity calls into the database instead of your own code.

 See the Identity data isolation sample projects in the [GitHub repository](https://github.com/Finbuckle/Finbuckle.MultiTenant/tree/master/samples) for examples on how to use Finbuckle.MultiTenant with ASP.NET Core Identity.
-These samples illustrates how to isolate the tenant Identity data and integrate the Identity UI to work with a route multitenant strategy.
+These samples illustrate how to isolate the tenant Identity data and integrate the Identity UI to work with a route multitenant strategy.

 ## Configuration
 Configuring an Identity db context to be multitenant is identical to that of a regular db context as described in [Data Isolation With Entity Framework Core](EFCore) with a few extra specifics to keep in mind.